8 food spots to visit in and around Outram Park

 Open: Tuesday to Friday (10am to 4pm, 6pm to 9.30pm), Saturday and Sunday (9am to 4pm, 6pm to 9.30pm)

 Why visit?
-If you’re looking for a unique dining experience with your friends, Utu should be on your list.
+If you’re looking for a unique dining experiences in the Outram Park food scene, then Utu should be on your list.
 The eclectic cafe-lounge has Bohemian-esque decor and vibrant colours that will have you feeling right at home, making it the perfect casual dinner spot for catching up with friends.

 Price range: $$$